U.S. soldier Manning gets 35 years for passing documents to WikiLeaks

 "The government is looking for general deterrence of future Bradley Mannings," said Jeffrey Walker, an expert on military law and professor at St. John's University.
 "Thirty-five years is a pretty powerful message.
 I think they could have sent it with less than 35 years."

-Elizabeth Goitein, co-director of the Liberty and National Security Program at the Brennan Centre for Justice, said the sentence was in line with sentences for paid espionage for the enemy.
+Elizabeth Goitein, co-director of the Liberty and National Security Program at the Brennan Center for Justice, said the sentence was in line with sentences for paid espionage for the enemy.

 Americans convicted of passing secrets to foreign governments have faced stiffer sentences.
 Former FBI agent Robert Hanssen was sentenced to life in prison after pleading guilty in 2001 to spying for Russia and the Soviet Union.